-Our global media environments are filled with nonstop representations of human, planetary, and cosmic destiny — destinies which are most often portrayed as utopian, dystopian, and/or apocalyptic.
+The global media environments are filled with nonstop representations of human, planetary, and cosmic destiny — destinies which are most often portrayed as utopian or profoundly dystopian and apocalyptic.
 Have you ever wondered whether these destinies are desirable, plausible, or even sane?
 We have.
-That's why the mission of the Center for Media and Destiny is threefold:
+That's why the mission of the Center for Media and Destiny is threefold.

 In doing these projects, we will span the unnecessary boundaries that too often separate academia and citizens, critical theory and popular culture.
 We want the Center for Media and Destiny to be a one-of-a-kind organization and site for ideas about media and human destiny.
 We invite you to join the journey.

 We welcome your feedback.
 If you have comments about our mission, please contact us at the link provided.
 Thanks.
 Contact